-We offer captioned and audio described performances along with touch tours helping to enhance your experience at the theatre – if you need information about these performances or about ways you can amplify the sound in the theatre, please use the links below.
+We offer regular captioned and audio described performances along with free touch tours to enhance your experience at the theatre – if you need information about these performances or about ways you can amplify the sound in the theatre, please use the links below.

-Information for the deaf and hard of hearing - Find out more
+Information for Deaf and hard of hearing people

-Tickets for people with disabilities cost £16 in all our theatres - whenever you visit or wherever you choose to sit.
+Tickets for disabled people cost £16 in all our theatres - whenever you visit or wherever you choose to sit.
 If you require the services of a companion their ticket will also be £16.
-Please note that currently booking for patrons with specific seating requirements isn't available online.

-There are four seats available at every performance in the front row of the Royal Shakespeare Theatre, and Swan Theatre stalls for people with either a visual or hearing impairment.
+There are four seats available at every performance in the front row of the Royal Shakespeare Theatre and Swan Theatre stalls for people who are partially sighted or hard of hearing.
 Please ask Box Office staff about the availability of these seats when booking your ticket.

-There are seven disabled parking bays on Waterside directly outside the Royal Shakespeare Theatre and ten bays on Chapel Lane, the road opposite the Swan Theatre.
+There are seven Blue Badge Holder parking bays on Waterside directly outside the Royal Shakespeare Theatre and ten bays on Chapel Lane, the road opposite the Swan Theatre.
 These spaces are available on a first come, first served basis and hold no time restrictions.

-Southern Lane also has on-road parking for blue badge holders; the ten parking bays at the side and rear of The Courtyard Theatre are still available.
 There is a car drop off point directly outside the Royal Shakespeare Theatre and a coach drop off point just past the Swan Theatre.
 More information for blue badge holders about parking in Stratford.